 Please note: Although your pet may have always been friendly and loving in your home environment, ALL animals have the capability of becoming aggressive in times of stress.
 Due to the volume of shelter intake there is limited space and resource to allow for a considerable length of time for animals to calm in the shelter environment.
 Animals that are surrendered to us and display aggressive behavior, may be euthanized immediately upon intake.

 Upon surrendering your animal to the Wake County Animal Center, we recommend that you wait to insure your pet has made it through processing without incident.
 If your animal does display aggressive behavior, you will be given the option to reclaim immediately for $0.
 Beyond the initial processing into the Center, animals can be reclaimed by the owner as long as they remain the property of Wake County, however you will be required to pay the applicable reclaim and boarding fees.
 Please note: Animals that are surrendered to the Center may be humanely euthanized at any time, for space, health and temperament issues that arise over the course of their stay in the shelter.

 Wake County tries to find homes for all adoptable animals but many animals are euthanized due to pet overpopulation and a lack of homes in the community looking to adopt.
 To increase your pet's chance at finding another suitable and loving home, please complete one of the appropriate Owner Surrender Questionnaires and bring it with you to the Center when you surrender your animal.

-We understand the emotional toll that surrendering a beloved pet to an animal shelter has on you, the owner, and your family.
+We understand the emotional toll that surrendering a beloved pet to an animal shelter has on you and your family.
 We hope that by offering these suggestions, we have provided you with some resources to help you make the best decision possible for your family and your pet.